Natasha-Warder/MCA-2024/README.md

 #### Drunk Piano

-The following images show wavforms (1st layer) and spectograms per audio track (2nd layer) with log spcace frequencies that have been extracted as CSV files.
+The following images show waveforms (1st layer) and spectograms per audio track (2nd layer) with log space frequencies that have been extracted as CSV files.

 <img title="a title" alt="Alt text" src="/images/drunkpiano.png">